danielbrendel/hortusfox-web/README.md

 (
     NULL,
     'Name of location',
-    'fas fa-leaf',
+    NULL,
     1,
     CURRENT_TIMESTAMP
 );
 ```

-The mandatory fields are name of location (e.g. garden, living room, kitchen, etc) as well as the FontAwesome icon to be used.
+The mandatory fields are name of location (e.g. garden, living room, kitchen, etc).
-You can use all free FontAwesome v5.x icons.
-For a complete list of available icons, visit the <a href="https://fontawesome.com/v5/search?o=r&m=free">FontAwesome search page</a>.
 Note that you can then manage various aspects of the system via the admin section when logged in as a user with admin privileges.
+There you can also set a photo (refered to as icon) for the location.

 ## Cronjobs